N. S. Bendre

-Narayan Shridhar Bendre (21 August 1910 – 19 February 1992) was a 20th-century Indian artist and one of the founder members of Baroda Group Narayan Shridhar Bendre was born in Indore.
-He made a name for himself as a landscape artist.
+Narayan Shridhar Bendre (21 August 1910 – 19 February 1992) was a 20th-century Indian artist and one of the founding members of Baroda Group Narayan Shridhar Bendre was born in Indore.
+He was known for being landscape artist.
 In 1992 he was awarded the Padma Bhushan.

 Life and career

 Narayan Shridhar Bendre was born in a Deshastha Rigvedi Brahmin family on 21 August 1910 in Indore, Madhya Pradesh.
 He was initially trained in the State Art School there prior to taking the Government Diploma in Art from Bombay in 1933.
-His initial interests were conditioned by the quasi-modernist landscape painting as practised in the Indore School at the beginning of the 20th century.
+His initial interests were conditioned by the quasi-modernist landscape painting as practiced in the Indore School at the beginning of the 20th century.
 An avid traveller, Bendre continued to paint the landscape throughout his career, often with different stylistic means.
 Early recognition came with the Silver Medal from the Bombay Art Society in 1934, followed by the then ultimate honour of the gold medal in 1941.
-Part of 1945 was spent as artist-in-residence at Santiniketan, where he met Nandalal Bose, Ram Kinkar Baij and Binode Behari Mukherjee.
+Part of 1945 was spent as artist-in-residence at Santiniketan, where he met Nandalal Bose, Ramkinkar Baij and Binode Behari Mukherjee.
 He also met Jamini Roy in Calcutta.
 Bendre's early work has been classified as being academic and impressionist, dominant subjects being the landscape and the portrait, in oils and gouache.

 Bendre was back in Bombay in 1947, from where he left in June for the United States, holding a solo exhibition at the Windermere Gallery, New York, in 1948.
 On his way back to India, he travelled through Europe, gaining exposure to original works of the modernist masters.
 An independent nation and an art scene animated by the adventure of the Progressive Artists Group greeted his return in March 1948.